Last factual update: 1 June 2026. Link update: 8 June 2026.

 Why is Chichén Itzá closed?

-Chichén Itzá is closed because of a dispute over visitor access, vending spaces, guide activity, and the reorganisation of local commerce around the new CATVI visitor centre.
-It is not closed because the ruins are damaged.
+Chichén Itzá was closed because of a dispute over visitor access, vending spaces, guide activity, and the reorganisation of local commerce around the new CATVI visitor centre.
+It was not closed because the ruins were damaged.

 Is Chichén Itzá closed permanently?